 Cedar Lake (322) - 13 miles north, 2 miles west of Reeder.
 Winterkills often.
 Abundant northern pike, with some up to 10 pounds.
 Some perch up to a half pound.
-Small carp and bullhead abundant.
+Small carp and bullheads abundant.
 Catfish up to 5 pounds stocked some years.

 Davis Dam (323) - 16 miles west, 4 miles north of Amidon.
 Rainbow trout stocked annually.
-Abundant small largemouth bass, with some up to 2 pounds and bluegill up to 1 pound.
+Abundant small largemouth bass, with some up to 5 pounds and bluegill up to a half pound.